Piebald-AI/tweakcc/README.md

 [![Mentioned in Awesome Claude Code](https://awesome.re/mentioned-badge.svg)](https://github.com/hesreallyhim/awesome-claude-code)
 [![ClaudeLog - A comprehensive knowledge base for Claude.](https://claudelog.com/img/claude_log_badge.svg)](https://claudelog.com/)

-tweakcc is a CLI tool that upgrades your Claude Code experience&mdash;customize its system prompts, add custom themes, create toolsets, and personalize the UI.
+tweakcc is a CLI tool that upgrades your Claude Code experience.
+Customize its system prompts, add custom themes, create toolsets, and personalize the UI.

 > [!important]
 > **NEW in 3.0.0:** tweakcc now supports Claude Code native installations!
 It also adds a new feature to CC called **toolsets**&mdash;try them out in Claude Code with the `/toolsets` command after you create them in tweakcc.
 Lastly it makes Claude Code's native LSP server support work.